-Your chances of making it through a top level Special Ops training course are pretty low—Less than 20% survive to graduate.
+Your chances of making it through a top-level Special Ops training course are pretty low—Less than 20% survive to graduate.
 Thousands try out, but the failure rate is very high…over 80% fail.
-You have a better chance of getting accepted and graduating Harvard Law school.
+You have a better chance of getting accepted and graduating from Harvard Law School.

 In my BUD/S Class 132, we had 140 trainees line up at the start and only 16 men finished.

-In that initial testing at the on base pool we had over 25 tryout and only 2 sailors made it.
+In that initial testing at the on-base pool, we had over 25 tryouts and only 2 sailors made it.
 That is just to get a PST to go to BUDS.
 That is not counting the medical screening and having a top score on the ASVAB.

 And while I’m writing these from the point of SOF training, they also work for why you fail at reaching any goal you have.